-► The current path(1) from input capacitor, transformer, MOSFET, RCS return to input capacitor is a high frequency current loop.
-The path(2) from GD pin,

-- MOSFET, RCS return to input capacitor is also a high frequency current loop.
+▶ The current path(1) from input capacitor, inductor, MOSFET, RCS return to input capacitor and the current path(2) from input capacitor, inductor, output diode, output filter capacitor return to input capacitor are high frequency current loops.
+The path(3) from GD pin, MOSFET, Rcs to ground is also a high frequency current loop.
 They must be as short as possible to decrease noise coupling and kept a space to other low voltage traces, such as IC control circuit paths, especially.
-Besides, the path(3) between MOSFET ground(b) and IC ground(d) is recommended to be as short as possible, too. - ▶ It is good for reducing noise, output ripple and EMI issue to separate ground traces of input capacitor(a), MOSFET(b), auxiliary winding(c) and IC control circuit(d).
+Besides, the path(4) between MOSFET ground(b) and IC ground(d) is recommended to be as short as possible, too.

+- It is good for reducing noise, output ripple and EMI issue to separate ground traces of input capacitor(a), MOSFET(b), auxiliary winding(c) and IC control circuit(d).
 Finally, connect them together on input capacitor ground(a).
 The areas of these ground traces should be kept large. - ▶ Placing bypass capacitor for abating noise on IC is highly recommended.
 The capacitors CINV and CCS should be placed as close to controller as possible. - ▶ In addition, apply sufficient copper area at the anode and cathode terminal of the diode for heat-sinking.
-It is recommended to apply a larger area at the quiet cathode terminal.
+It is recommended to apply a larger area at the guiet cathode terminal.
 A large anode area will induce high-frequency radiated EMI.